 Step 7: Learn the basics of bud harvesting, drying, and curing.

 The things you do when harvesting your buds will have just as much as an effect on the end result as growing.
 Learn the right ways to remove buds from the plants, dry them, and cure them.
-If you do, you will have top-shelf quality weed every time.
+If you do, you will have top-shelf quality Herbs every time.